-The drainage of acute paronychia is indicated when there is the presence of a well-defined abscess or there has been a failure of conservative treatment with oral antibiotics.
+The drainage of acute paronychia is indicated with a well-defined abscess, or there has been a failure of conservative treatment with oral antibiotics.
 [Level 5]

 There are no absolute contraindications to the drainage of acute paronychia.
 General considerations for a local anesthetic hand procedure such as anticoagulant use, control of diabetes, and other patient factors should be considered.